-ELEMENT 6: HEALTH AND SAFETY OF PUPILS AND STAFF
+ELEMENT 7: HEALTH AND SAFETY PROCEDURES

-Governing Law: The procedures that the school will follow to ensure the health and safety of pupils and staff.
-These procedures shall include the requirement that each employee of the school furnish the school record summary as described in Section 44237.
-Education Code Section 47605(b)(5)(F).
+Governing Law: The procedures that the charter school will follow to ensure the health and safety of pupils and staff.
+These procedures shall require all of the following:

+(i) That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237.